naoufal/react-native-payments/README.md

   });
 ```

-There are two ways to process Apple Pay payments -- on your server or using a payment platform's native library.
+There are two ways to process Apple Pay payments -- on your server or using a payment processor.

 #### Processing Payments on Your Server
 If you're equiped to Apple Pay payments on your server, all you have to do is send the Payment Response's `transactionIdentifier` and `paymentData` to your server.